faithfigg/chemeng-final-project/README.md

 4. `Model_Data.xlsx` - project training data

 ## Data Preparation
 1. Download data file from either the Final Project assignment in Canvas or this repository.
+If the Excel file is downloaded from Canvas, the version number should be removed from the filename so that it reads exactly as `Model_Data.xlsx`.
+The file can also be downloaded directly from the repository without any modification to the filename.
 2. Download Model_Data.xlsx and main.py to the same folder, so the python script can run without modifying the file path.
-Also, ensure file name of excel data is set to `Model_Data.xlsx`, as this is what is written in python script.

 ## How to Run
 This project uses Python and requires the packages listed in `requirements.txt`.